Glen Strathallan: Ship history

 The ship was built in 1928 by Cochrane & Sons of Selby, Yorkshire, as a steam fishing trawler and registered at Glasgow as F/V Glen Strathallan (GW.15).
-Unfortunately, the company that ordered her went bankrupt before she was completed, so she was bought by Robert Alfred Colby Cubbin, who spent £30,000 converting her into a yacht under the same name, registered at Douglas, Isle of Man.
+However, the company that ordered her went bankrupt before she was completed, so she was bought by Robert Alfred Colby Cubbin, who spent £30,000 converting her into a yacht under the same name, registered at Douglas, Isle of Man.

 On the outbreak of World War II in September 1939, Glen Strathallan was requisitioned by the Royal Navy.
 As the Armed Yacht HMS Glen Strathallan (FY–010) she served as an anti-submarine vessel until late 1945.

 Returned to Colby Cubbin, she was used for cruises between the Isle of Man and Scotland until his death in 1955.
 Under the terms of his will she then served as the training ship T/S Glen Strathallan at King Edward VII Nautical College, training future officers of the Merchant Navy until 1970.